 - Expansion of the Panama Canal was completed in the summer of 2016.
 In July of 2016, a ship named the MOL Benefactor was the first, and largest, container ship to transit the expanded Panama Canal and call Virginia.
-With this development, larger vessels are able to call the U.S. East Coast through both the Panama and Suez canals. - CSX achieved double stack capacity throughout its entire network in December of 2016.
-This enables both class one rail roads that utilize the port to move twice the amount of cargo on each train. - Consolidation of the major ship line alliances.
+With this development, larger vessels are able to call the U.S. East Coast through both the Panama and Suez canals.
+Currently 2 weekly services include 14,000 TEU ships, the largest class of ships that call the East Coast.
+These ships carry 40% more freight than the largest ships of 2016. - CSX achieved double stack capacity throughout its entire network in December of 2016, with one way traffic through the Virginia Avenue tunnel in Washington DC.
+This enables both class one rail roads that utilize the port to move twice the amount of cargo on each train.
+CSX is continuing to expand that capability by making the Virginia Avenue Tunnel bi-directional double stack capable, decreasing transport costs for Port of Virginia customers.

+Consolidation of the major ship line alliances.
 Beginning in 2017, three new shipping alliances made up of eleven ocean carriers began transiting the seas.
 Together they control more than 90 percent of container capacity on major trade routes.
-Virginia will be among the busiest ports in North America, with twenty inbound and twenty outbound alliance calls per week.
-This is roughly equivalent to Savannah.
+Virginia continues to be among the busiest ports in North America, with twenty inbound and twenty outbound alliance calls per week.
+Consolidation continues with independent lines joining more closely collaborating with the alliances and larger shiplines purchasing the smaller.
+Each consolidation brings larger vessels into the Port.
+In FY18, as compared to FY16, with total container volume increasing 10%, ship calls declined 16%.
+Average interchange per vessel increase 30%.